AxonIQ/reference-guide/introduction/architecture-overview/strategic-patterns.md

 You can segregate your domain model using the strategic design pattern called Bounded Contexts, and you should develop a Ubiquitous Language as your domain model within an explicitly Bounded Context.

-CQRS and Evensourcing architectural patterns are used inside Bounded Context to implement domain model.
+CQRS and Evensourcing architectural patterns are used inside Bounded Context.

 On a high level view you want to converge to Microservices architectural style, mapping multiple Bounded Contexts into one solution.